Crazymonkay/star-utilities/README.md

 # Star Utilities
 Various utilities for authoring stars with realistic properties in Unity.
 Includes utility functions and a star shader.

+Take a look at my dev blog if you are interested in more details: https://roadturtlegames.com/planetguard/blogs/blog-3.html

 # Dependencies
 The shader included in this package depends on the Noisy Nodes package: https://github.com/JimmyCushnie/Noisy-Nodes